-Feedback Network: Place the feedback components $(R_1, R_2, R{FF} \text{ and } C{FF})$ as close to FB pin as possible.
+Feedback Network and Output Line: Place the feedback components (R{FF} and C{FF}) as close to FF pin as possible.
 Avoid routing the feedback line near LX, BS or other high frequency signal as it is noise sensitive.
-Make the feedback sampling point Kelvin connect with $C{OUT}$ rather than the inductor output terminal.
+Make the feedback sampling point Kelvin connect with C{OUT} rather than the inductor output terminal.
+Keep output line width at least 20mil as it is also the 100mA LDO's bypass input.